HumanJHawkins/GridLink/README.md

 The hidden connector companion to GridLink Doom, for those times when you need everything, and sharply defined squares too.
 <br/><br/><br/>

-### GridLink Chess™ (GLU5719-050-M14)
+### Special Cases
-Creating a chessboard for a school chess club is one of the original motives for creating GridLink.
-This is a chessboard-specific GridLink series, FIDE compliant with traditional 2 1/4" (57.15mm) x 3/4" (19.05mm) squares.
-Non-chess-specific parts will be included for those wanting a GridLink series in English units.
-At this thickness it looks and feels very premium.
-Holes have been placed in the bottom center of squares to allow up to a 10mm magnet.
-Parts are included for both hidden barrel hinges or magnetic board assembly for where a portable option is needed.
+As needed, other sets such as GridLink Chess™ (GLU5719-050-M14) may be added.
+Thanks Dimitru for good suggestions around portable boards and magnets with the chess effort.

-Thanks Dimitru for good suggestions around portable boards and magnets.
+<br/><br/><br/>
 [^1]: Some parts referenced are being validated and are not yet released.